 The Delia Ephron movie Hanging Up didn’t make much money at the box office, but the sets made a big impression — especially the Spanish-style bungalow Meg Ryan’s character lived in.
 Let’s take a closer look at it!

 The movie was based on Delia Ephron’s novel Hanging Up.
-She wrote the screenplay and Diane Keaton directed it.

 The story revolves around Eve, who is stuck with the job of taking care of their ailing, alcoholic, “uproar-man” of a father (Walter Matthau in his final role).
 Her sisters are too preoccupied with their own lives to be much help.